-When it comes to safety HiFu (High-Intensity Focused Ultrasound) procedure, it is important to note that the use of young faces in advertisements can create unrealistic expectations and mislead customers about the appropriate age and individual risks.
-Along with the benefits, consumers should be aware that if HIFU is applied with inappropriate equipment settings or by unqualified persons, adverse reactions may occur.
+When it comes to safety HIFU (High-Intensity Focused Ultrasound) procedure, it is important to note that the use of young faces in advertisements can create unrealistic expectations and mislead customers about the appropriate age for application and possible results.
+Along with the benefits, consumers should be aware that if HIFU cosmetic therapy is applied with inappropriate equipment settings and on risk areas, adverse reactions may occur.

-Who is the HiFu procedure not suitable for?
+Who is the cosmetic HIFU method not suitable for?

 • People with thin faces and minimal subcutaneous fat